AxeldeRomblay/MLBox/python-package/README.md

 ## Dev version

-A 2.3 dev-version for MLBox is also available on the __branch "dev"__ !
+A 2.3 dev-version for MLBox is also available on the __branch "3.0-dev"__ !
 It provides some interesting new features.
 Please refer to [HISTORY](https://github.com/AxeldeRomblay/MLBox/blob/master/HISTORY.rst). __It depends on sklearn-0.19.dev0 which is not a stable version at the moment.__

 If you want, you can have a try: